What is Type 1 Diabetes?

 Health risks for people living with type 1 diabetes significantly decline with consistent and normal blood sugar levels.
 Life expectancy can also be similar to those without diabetes.

 A ketogenic diet helps improve quality of life of patients living with type 1 diabetes.
-While low blood sugar is a concern, it seems those who use a ketogenic diet find the low blood sugar is much more manageable (vs. the low resulting from an over bolus of insulin) because the symptoms are not as overwhelming and mental acuity is not affected.
+While low blood sugar is always a concern for type 1's, it seems those who use a ketogenic diet find it is much more manageable (compared to the low resulting from an excessive bolus of insulin) because the symptoms are not as overwhelming and mental acuity is not affected.

 Consensus amongst type 1 keto dieters seems to be to treat a low blood sugar with one standard glucose tab that provides 4-5 grams of carbohydrates (the total amount will depend on your situation and how low the blood sugar number is) to provide a necessary steady reliable rise in blood.